Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Horned Devil.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/large
 - monster/type/fiend/devil
-statblock: inline
+aliases: ["Horned Devil"]
 ---
 # Horned Devil
 *Source: Monster Manual p.
-74, Tomb of Annihilation, Baldur's Gate: Descent Into Avernus*
+74. Available in the SRD.*

 Horned devils are lazy to the point of belligerence and reluctant to put themselves in harm's way.
 Moreover, they hate and fear any creature stronger than themselves.
 When they are sufficiently provoked or antagonized, the fury of these fiends can be terrifying.